top of page

 Need extra practice for your AP Calculus Unit 4 review?
 Outlined are the topics and derivative application practice problems aligned with College Board’s curriculum to study for a Unit 4 test.

-This unit brings to light the reason we learned the derivative rules from Units 2 and 3.
+This unit brings to light the reason we learned the derivative rules from Unit 2 and Unit 3.
 It showcases real-life applications of motion and other rates of change.

 As College Board outlines, the topics to review for Unit 4 are: